Frostman random variables, entropy inequalities, and applications: Examples

 {\bf Claim.} We have $\max\{H_n(X+Y),\, H_n(X^2+Y^2)\} = n/2+O(1)$.

-In this example, we do not obtain a positive constant $\epsilon$ in Theorem \ref{thm1} if $(X,Y)$ is regarded as a marginally $(1/2,O(1);1/2,O(2^m))$-Frostman random variable, i.e., $s=1/2$.
+In this example, we do not obtain a positive constant $\epsilon$ in Theorem \ref{thm_conditionally_Frostman} if $(X,Y)$ is regarded as independent marginally $(1/2,O(1);1/2,O(2^m))$-Frostman random variable, i.e., $s=1/2$.
 The reason is that the Frostman constant for $Y$ grows with $m$.
 More concretely, given $C$ of magnitude $2^m$, when $n=2m$ is of magnitude $\log C$, the two entropies may be small simultaneously.
-Therefore, in the conclusion of Theorem \ref{thm1}, it is essential to require $n>N$, where $N$ depends on the Frostman constant $C$.
-More concretely, the term $O_s(\log_+C_1C_2)$ in the conclusion in Theorem 1.4' is essential.
+Therefore, in the conclusion of Theorem \ref{thm_conditionally_Frostman}, it is essential to require $n>N$, where $N$ depends on the Frostman constant $C$.
+In other words, the term $O_{d,s}(\log_+C_1+\log_+C_2)$ in the conclusion in Theorems 1.3' and 1.3'' is essential.

-On the other hand, if we regard $(X,Y)$ as a marginally $(1/2,O(1);0,1)$-Frostman random variable, then $s=1/4$ and Theorem \ref{thm1} works.
+On the other hand, if we regard $(X,Y)$ as a marginally $(1/2,O(1);0,1)$-Frostman random variable, then $s=1/4$ and Theorem \ref{thm_conditionally_Frostman} works.

 \begin{proof}[Proof of Claim] Let $(X',Y')=D_n(X,Y)$, which has discrete uniform distribution on $\{(1+j2^{-m},0):\, j=0,1,\ldots, 2^m-1\}$.
 By Lemma \ref{lem_diff_D_n}, one has

 Note that $H_n(X'+Y')=H_n(X')$ and